 Attendee feedback: “Overview of transaction[s] used by departments other than mine.
 Everyone at IU needs this training!
 I liked the amount of very basic information.”

-Presenters: Jennifer George, Director, Non Student Accounts Receivable
+Presenters: Benjamin Rudman, Non Student Accounts Receivable & Crimson Card Manager

 Everyone wants to be paid accurately and on time.
 What can you, as a staff member, do to ensure your employees, and yourself, are paid right the first time?
 Steve Miller, as Director of Payroll Operations, Customer Service & Training, will lead our session and give an overview of IU's payroll process and describe everyone's roles and responsibilities.
 Steve will also discuss how university payroll policies should be applied to scenarios within your department.